bfernand4/neon-pupil-lab-eye-tracking-analysis/README.md

 - The scripts assume the Neon/Pupil Labs export structure is respected.
 - The DeepLab model must be downloaded before first use.
-- Scripts are designed to be run from the `test/` folder.
 - **This project is inspired by [google-research/deeplab2](https://github.com/google-research/deeplab2).**

 ---